-The town grew due to efforts of the Torres family, who owned the land where the town was laid out and also provided water for the steam locomotives.
+The town grew due to the efforts of the Torres family, who owned the land where the town was laid out and provided water for the steam locomotives.
 Its name was changed in honor of George Langtry, an engineer and foreman who had supervised a Chinese work crew building the railroad.

 On July 5, 1882, Texas Ranger Captain T. L. Oglesby penned a note to his commanding officer General King describing the area:

-Eagle Nest, Pecos County, Texas
+Eagle Nest, Pecos County, Texas, July 5, 1882

-When it became known that a Justice of the Peace was wanted for the area, Roy Bean was quick to volunteer and on August 2, 1882, he became the “legal authority” in the area.
+When it became known that a Justice of the Peace was wanted for the area, Roy Bean was quick to volunteer, and on August 2, 1882, he became the “legal authority” in the area.
 He first operated his “justice” out of his tent saloon in Vinegarroon, another railroad camp to the south.

-There, he quickly set up another tent saloon on railroad land, to the chagrin of Cezario Torres who owned most of the land beside the railroad right-of-way.
+There, he quickly set up another tent saloon on railroad land, to the chagrin of Cezario Torres, who owned most of the land beside the railroad right-of-way.

 Though later portrayed in Western films and books as a “hanging judge,” Bean only sentenced two men to hang, one of which escaped.
-And, in fact, when it came to horse thieves, who were often sentenced to hang, they would be let go under Judge Roy Bean if they returned the horses, and of course, paid a fine.
-The so called “hanging tree” was generally used as a post to which the prisoners were shackled.
+And, in fact, when it came to horse thieves, who were often sentenced to hang, they would be let go under Judge Roy Bean if they returned the horses and, of course, paid a fine.
+The so-called “hanging tree” was generally used as a post to which the prisoners were shackled.
 Bean also made money from granting divorces, which he didn’t have the jurisdiction to do, and married numerous couples, always ending the wedding ceremonies with the words, “and may God have mercy on your souls.”

 By 1892 the town supported a general store operated by W.H.
 Dodd, another saloon operated by the Torres family, and a population of about 150 people.

-He continued to be elected until 1896, when he was finally defeated.
+He continued to be elected until 1896 when he was finally defeated.
 However, in typical “Bean” fashion, he refused to surrender his seal and law book and continued to try all cases north of the railroad tracks.